-The program is administered by four program administrators: The California Energy Commission (CEC), and the three large electric investor-owned utilities (PG&E, SCE, and SDG&E), with 80% of the funds allocated to CEEC and 20% to the utilities.
-The CPUC oversees the program and conducts a public proceeding to develop the administrators' investment plans every three years starting in 2012 and ending in 2020.
+The Commission oversees the implemenation of the EPIC program, which is administered by four program administrators: The California Energy Commission (CEC), and the three large electric investor-owned utilities (PG&E, SCE, and SDG&E), with 80% of the funds allocated to CEC and 20% to the utilities.
+The CPUC conducts a public proceeding to review the administrators' investment plans every three years starting in 2012 and ending in 2020.

-On November 1, 2012, each of the Program Administrators submitted their respective initial triennial investment plans to the CPUC for consideration and each plan was approved by the Commission on November 14, 2013.
-The Program Administrators will be holding competitive soliciations, grant award to successful bidders, and report the award recipients in their February 28, 2014 annual report filing.
-The CPUC will continue to oversee the implementation of the EPIC program and will begin the deliberation process for the second triennial investmeny cycle in early 2014 once the program administrators file their second round of invetment plan applications with the CPUC.
+EPIC Investment Plans from each administrator are submitted for three-year periods.
+On November 1, 2012, each of the Program Administrators submitted their respective initial triennial investment plans for 2012-2014 to the CPUC for consideration and each plan was approved by the Commission on November 14, 2013.
+The Program Administrators will be holding competitive solicitations, grant awards to successful bidders, and report the award recipients in their February 28 annual report filings.

 California Energy Systems for the 21st Century

-California Energy Systems for th 21st Century (CES 21) is a first-of-its-kind effort to use the power of supercomputing to improve the cybersecurity of our electric sysemn and integrate emerging renewable technologies into the grid.
-The CPUC and the three California Investor Owned Electric Utilities are collaborating with Lawrence Livermore National Laboratory (LLNL) to improve and expand energy systems to meet 21st Century needs.
+California Energy Systems for the 21st century (CES-21) is a first-of-its-kind effort to use the power of supercomputing to improve the cybersecurity of our electric system and integrate emerging renewable technologies into the grid.
+The CPUC and the three California Investor Owned Electric Utilities are collaborating with Lawrence Livermore National Laboratory to improve and expand energy systems to meet 21st century needs.

 &nb summary="This table is for layout purposes only"sp;

 Participate in Proceedings